-On the other hand, exclusion and sanction screening softwares enable organizations to conduct screening more easily because they streamline the screening process through a centralized system that compares organizations’ data with federal and state databases.
-Automated sanction screening improves accuracy and speed of the process while providing downloadable results and multiple search capabilities.
-As a result, healthcare organizations limit the number of individuals and entities involved in fraud, waste or abuse and improve overall compliance.
+On the other hand, exclusion and sanction screening software enable organizations to conduct screening more easily because they streamline the screening process through a centralized system that compares organizations’ data with federal and state databases.
+Automated sanction screening improves the accuracy and speed of the process while providing downloadable results and multiple search capabilities.
+As a result, healthcare organizations limit the number of individuals and entities involved in fraud, waste, or abuse and improve overall compliance.

 Increasing Compliance and Accuracy